SivaCse/Notes/Angular/pipes.md

+# Pipes

+are used to process data. it is classified into two types

+* Pure - its default by angular
+* Im Pure

 * What is a pure pipe?
 * What is an async pipe?
 * What kind of data can be used with async pipe?